FilecoinFoundationWeb/filecoin-foundation/apps/filecoin-site/content/blog/posts/en/2023-expanding-from-a-storage-network-to-enabling-open-services-for-data-part-i.md

 Fueling DeFi Growth: FVM fueled the rapid growth of a Filecoin DeFi ecosystem, with third parties building staking and lending protocols atop the Filecoin network’s \~140M FIL pledge collateral from Storage Providers.

 - Since its mainnet launch in March, the Total Value Locked has reached \~$280M by the end of 2023!
 - dApps built on top of FVM have helped to connect Filecoin token holders with Storage Providers fueling capacity and data to the network.
-Within just three months of launch, 10 staking pools were launched on FVM that led to 20.9M FIL deposits and 18.3M FIL borrowed to date (live stats [here](https://fvm.starboard.ventures/explorer/leaderboard)).
+Within just three months of launch, 10 staking pools were launched on FVM that led to 20.9M FIL deposits and 18.3M FIL borrowed to date (live stats [on the FVM Starboard leaderboard](https://fvm.starboard.ventures/explorer/leaderboard)).

 Expanding Horizons with Exciting Use Cases, Applications and Partnerships: Throughout 2023, FVM continued to mature its features, integrations and resources to enable a wide variety of projects to build on Filecoin.